joeblankenship1/bitcoin_graph/README.md

 The `bitcoin_graph` library makes it simple to produce graphs and matrices of Bitcoin transactions from a single wallet address of a list of wallet addresses.

+    This is an alpha release, so please post bugs/requests as you encounter them.
+Thanks!

 ## Example

     from bitcoin_graph import bitcoin_graph